Skip to content

 While Not in Python

-The “while not” is a variation of the “while” loop that continues to execute a block of code as long as a specified condition is false in Python.
-It works exactly the opposite of “while loop”.
-Adding not to the condition inverts the logic.
+The while not is a variation of the while loop that continues to execute a block of code as long as a specified condition is false in Python.
+It works exactly the opposite of a while.

-The while not sometimes makes code easier to understand because here we want to make a process repeat until our condition is met to make it false, break the loop, and stop the process.
+While not statement makes the code easier to understand and allows the process to repeat until our condition is met, then break the loop and stop the process.

 Syntax